orsonteodoro/oiledmachine-overlay/README.md

 Also, this is a Linux only ebuild which means it will only build games for Linux.
 You cannot use it to port to other platforms (Android, Apple TV, iOS) because Xamarin Studio is not in Linux which required to port to mobile.

 *dev-dotnet/atitextureconverter - You don't need the actual proprietary library to compile monogame.
+The wrapper alone will do fine in order to use monogame.
 You need to manually install the proprietary library if you have the hardware.
 Instructions provided in the library to obtain and place it.

 *dev-dotnet/pvrtexlibnet - You should stay away from this one but it may be required for compiling monogame which I didn't take the time to turn off.
 Basically pvrtexlibnet is another C# wrapper around the propretary PVRTexLib library blob from Imagination Technlogies.
 You need to download the library there.
 The binary library blob uses the PVRTC compression (https://en.wikipedia.org/wiki/PVRTC) which is patented.
 The license in those libraries are restricted.
 There is a bindist flag for this one.
 Using the bindist will not install the propretary library and proprietary documentation just the wrapper.
 Delete the PVRTexLib from that this ebuild uses and use the one from Imagination Technlogies.